Emergency Dental Care in Southern California

 About Cunning Dental Group

-Cunning Dental Group is the premier choice among California dental practices because we have a skillful team of dental specialists on board, including oral surgeons, periodontists, endodontists, and more.
-When an accident arises in which you need immediate tooth restoration, tooth extraction, or advanced cosmetic dentistry dental treatments, our experienced dentists are at your care.
+Cunning Dental Group is the premier choice among California dental practices.
+With a skillful team of dental specialists including oral surgeons, periodontists, and endodontists, they can handle all your dental concerns.
+When an accident arises in which you need immediate tooth restoration, tooth extraction, or advanced cosmetic dentistry treatment, our experienced staff is here for you.

 Dental Implants video (click video to play)

 We encourage you to seek treatment at Cunning Dental Group if you experience the following signs of a dental emergency:

 - Severe pain.
 Immense tooth pain in the mouth is a sign of a dental emergency.

 - Bleeding in the mouth.
 Persistent bleeding indicates an emergency.